dkd/solrnntp/README.md

 solrnntp
 ========

-TYPO3 CMS Extension that indexes NNTP Newsgroups
+TYPO3 CMS Extension that indexes NNTP Newsgroups into a Solr index.